mozman/ezdxf/docs/source/dxfinternals/dimstyle_table.rst

 DIMBLK1_HANDLE      343     defines DIMBLK1 as handle to the BLOCK RECORD entry

 DIMBLK2_HANDLE      344     defines DIMBLK2 as handle to the BLOCK RECORD entry

+DIMDEC              271     Sets the number of decimal places displayed for the primary units of a dimension.
+The
+                            precision is based on the units or angle format you have selected.

 DIMDSEP             278     Specifies a single-character decimal separator to use when creating dimensions whose unit
                             format is decimal.
 When prompted, enter a single character at the Command prompt.
 If